Call for PhyzTalks: Opening May 20

 Some tips for successful TED-style talks include:

 • Use a story that is personal.
-It can sometimes feel like you’re bragging, but sometimes your successes can be both compelling and motivational without it being about boasting.
-Focus on the message you want to share, what you have learned, and how your experience can impact or move physiatry forward.
+It can sometimes feel like you’re bragging, but your successes can be both compelling and motivational without it being about boasting.
+Focus on the positive message you want to share, what you have learned, and how your experience can impact or move physiatry forward.

 • Less is more.
 You will only have 8-12 minutes, so be clear on your core message.
 The exact allotted presentation time will be outlined in the finalist notification communication.